cjohansen/pharmacist/README.md

      <!!))
 ```

 There are no magical or conventional names here.
-Any key inside the map passed
+Any key in the `:params` map
-to `:params` will be available as a dependency in your prescription, and you
+will be available as a dependency in your prescription, and you access
-access information from in just like other data sources.
+information from it just like other data sources.

 If all of a source's params are already neatly available as a map from another
 resource, declare the full map as a dependency: